 Located in the heart of Europe, UM is the most international university in the Netherlands.
-Almost half of our students and one third of our academic staff come from abroad, together representing over 100 different nationalities.
+Half of our students and one third of our academic staff come from abroad, together representing over 100 different nationalities.
 Most of UM’s study programmes are taught in English, and the content of both education and research is deeply rooted in European and broader international themes.

 Research and education at UM have a thematic, multidisciplinary nature, inspired by topical issues such as sustainability, European integration, healthy ageing and the influence of technological developments on society.
 Researchers work in multidisciplinary teams, in close collaboration with national and international institutions, companies and industry.